My mom has been telling me what to do my entire life. I mostly take her advice.

 (Like maybe he was going to move a dresser and might want to ask a buddy to give him a hand.)

 This doctor’s mature response mystified me.
 He didn’t jump up and down and start touting how many times he has performed a biopsy.
 He didn’t develop an eye twitch.
 He just agreed with her.
-Like it was a capital idea.
 And then he introduced his medical team.

 Thank goodness for the circle of life.
-Because now I have daughters who clearly need my help and guidance as they attempt to meander through life.
-Why just yesterday I received this text from my youngest girl.
+I now have daughters who clearly need my help and guidance as they attempt to navigate through life.
+Just yesterday I received this text from my youngest girl.
 She was out-of-town and needed help knowing what to order for breakfast…

 I looked over the menu she screen shotted and texted her a TO-GO order for myself…